nasa/cape/doc/pyover/json/index.rst

 ..
-Documentation for the overall pyCart module.
+Documentation for the overall pyOver module.

-.. _pycart-json:
+.. _pyover-json:

 **********************************************
-Control Files for pyCart (:file:`pyCart.json`)
+Control Files for pyOver (:file:`pyOver.json`)
 **********************************************

-This section describes the JSON files that provide the master control to the pyCart package.
+This section describes the JSON files that provide the master control to the pyFun package.
 The file format, `JSON <http://json.org>`_, stands for "JavaScript Object Notation," which is a standard file format but relatively recent.
 There is one extension for pyCart JSON files, which is that comments are allowed, using either ``//`` (preferred) or ``#`` as the comment character.